mikez321/practice_projects/python_things/notes.md

 What does that even mean???

 In this example we try to concatenate a string and an int.
 It generates an error saying it can't do that.  _Oh, and one nice thing here... it has a semi useful error message with a line number and everything!_

+### Python Types:
+Numeric:
+* The 3 kinds are: int, float, complex
+* Integers = int
+* This is all the same as Ruby with int and float
+* There's basically no limit to how big ints can be
+* Floats work the same
+* They can have 308 places to the right of a decimal
+* There is a 'decimal' data type but that's not covered in the course

+__A bit of vocab now: Expression__

+An expression is anything that can be calculated to return a value.
+Probably pretty stright forward, but I am not used to hearing that term soooo.... there  ya go.